OliverLocks/Physical-Security-Resources/README.md

 Welcome to my repository of Physical Security Resources.
 So far, I have a page dedicated to lockpicking, with a summary of some basic information about lockpicking, and some other good resources for getting in to lockpicking.
+Check it out at my wiki.